-Of the 73 enquiries for which application forms were completed, 67 resulted in the issue of independent review reports during the year, whilst the remainder were still going through the process and have resulted in reports issued since the year end.
-In addition, reports were finalised and issued in relation to 38 applications where we were first contacted during 2018/19.
+Of the 72 enquiries for which application forms were completed in the year, 66 resulted in the issue of independent review reports during the year, whilst the remainder were still going through the process and have resulted in reports issued since the year end.
+In addition, reports were finalised and issued in relation to 8 applications where we were first contacted during 2019/20.

-Hence, a total of 105 independent review reports were issued in the year.
-In contrast to the marked reduction in initial enquiries this year, this is a far higher number of reports than in recent years (2019: 57 reports; 2018: 81 reports).
-This appears largely to be a consequence of the high number of open cases brought forward from last year, although we have also seen a higher proportion of complete applications received this year and faster turnaround times during the lockdown period.
+Hence, a total of 74 independent review reports were issued in the year.
+This is a significant reduction from the number of reports issued last year (2020: 105 reports) but is consistent with earlier years (2019: 57 reports; 2018: 81 reports).
+This appears largely to be a consequence of a backlog of open cases brought forward at the beginning of last year and the faster turnaround times achieved during the lockdown period.